Postea

 The Postea font family is Veronika Burian and José Scaglione’s take on German geometric typefaces, reshaped with the right attributes for setting paragraphs and headings, and perfect for branding and text use.
 Some typefaces are a rough tool, like a pumice rock: abrasive to the senses, unforgiving, and unhelpful for most reading situations.
 Postea is an obsidian: smooth and classy, with attractive nuances in any light.
 The classic curves and purposeful details keep its individuality intact while allowing it to fit an incredible range of geometric font needs.
 Because of these qualities, Postea makes normal reading in paragraphs a cinch and your branding memorable.

-Postea’s 14 styles (seven upright and italic) and two variable fonts are accompanied by an all-new family of icons in three weights, which we developed a new, easy way to activate.
-Simply bookend the desired icon name with colons (:arrowUp: :chargingStation: :aid: :firstAid:), making sure to capitalise each word after the first word, then highlight and activate SS05.
-Icons include wayfinding, social interface, sanitary precautions like face masks, thermometers, and hand washing, and much more.
+Postea’s 14 styles (seven upright and italic) and two variable fonts are accompanied by an all-new family of icons in three weights, for which we developed a new, easy activation method.
+Simply bookend the desired icon name with colons (:arrowUp: :firstAid: :aid: :chargingStation:), making sure to capitalise each word after the first word, then select it and activate SS10.
+Icons include wayfinding, social interface, and sanitary precautions like face masks, thermometers, hand washing, and with much more.

-Postea is resilient in the number of ways the family can be used, and its recognisable characters make it a prime selection for branding, signage, corporate typefaces, and magazines.
-Beginning with midcentury virtues, Postea is the rational response for text — a lyrical take on geometric sans serifs.
+Postea now comes in five scripts (Arabic, Cyrillic, Greek, Hebrew, and Latin, now including Vietnamese) and is resilient in the number of ways the family can be used.
+Its recognisable characters make it a prime selection for branding, signage, corporate typefaces, and magazines.
+Beginning with self-restrained Bauhaus virtues, Postea is the rational response for text — a lyrical take on geometric sans serifs.

 CREDITS